Rankings-Dependent Preferences: A Real Goods Matching Experiment: Introduction

-We present our results in Section \ref{sec:results}.
 Our main hypothesis of interest is that the NV---which measures $\rho(\text{rank}(x))$---should be non-zero, and in particular decreasing in the reported rank of the good received in the mechanism.
-For the RSD treatment, we find clear evidence to support the hypothesis.
-The NV is nearly monotonically decreasing, from an average of +\$2.87 for participants who receive their top-ranked good to an average of $-\$0.69$ for participants who receive their fifth-ranked good (out of five).
-For the Boston treatment, there is a much smaller increase in NV for the first ranked good (only about +\$0.60), and, looking at the raw data averages, there is no clear evidence that NV is decreasing in rank.
+For the RSD treatment, NV is nearly monotonically decreasing, from an average of +\$2.87 for participants who receive their top-ranked good to an average of $-\$0.69$ for participants who receive their fifth-ranked good (out of five).
+For the Boston treatment, on the other hand, there is a much smaller increase in NV for the first ranked good (only about +\$0.60), and, looking at the raw data averages, there is no clear evidence that NV is decreasing in rank.
 Non-parametric tests provide statistical support for these impressions.
-However, when we move to regression analysis to further explore these results, we find support for this hypothesis in both treatments, with the rank being a statistically significant predictor of NV for both the RSD treatment and the Boston treatment separately, as well as for the pooled sample.
-What appears to explain the discrepancy for Boston is the inclusion of a regressor for risk aversion, which was measured using the Holt-Laury switching point, and a regressor for the Phase I value.
-For Boston, risk aversion enters positively in the regression, indicating that all else equal, more risk averse individuals have larger increases in NV.
+Moving to regression analysis, we find some support for the hypothesis in both treatments, with the rank being a statistically significant predictor of NV for both the RSD treatment and the Boston treatment separately, as well as for the pooled sample.
+Interestingly, both the Phase I value and a risk aversion regressor (measured using the Holt-Laury switching point) are strongly statistically significant in the Boston treatment, but not in the RSD treatment.